 Another cog in the nootropic wheel is that non-prescription nootropics are not regulated by the FDA.
-Companies need not live up to their sensational claims, nor actually put what they claim to put in their pills, chewable chocolates, or “best served cold” shots.
-Unfortunately for consumers, this makes discriminating there liable from the snake oil a real challenge.
+Companies need not live up to their sensational claims, nor actually put what they claim to in their pills, chewable chocolates, or “best served cold” shots.
+Unfortunately for consumers, this makes discriminating the liable from the snake oil a real challenge.

 More hefty pharmaceuticals like Adderall, Ritalin and Provigil are also common nootropics.
 Adderall and Ritalin, both amphetamines, are prescription drugs for ADHD.
 They’re also widely used by cramming students and competitive professionals to increase focus and motivation.
 A 2015 review of Adderall and Ritalin found their impact on intelligence to be “modest” at best.
 However, as bbc.com noted, most people take amphetamines for perceived improvements in mental energy and motivation rather than intelligence, and they do so at a cost.